chijuiwu/GestureTracker/README.md

 # GestureTracker
-Gesture recognition and tracking, based on [Kinect2Kit](https://github.com/cjw-charleswu/Kinect2Kit).

-Using multiple Kinects via Kinect2Kit, we can track people's positions and their gestures reliably, even through occlusion.
+A gesture recognition and tracking application, based on [Kinect2Kit](https://github.com/cjw-charleswu/Kinect2Kit).
+It uses multiple Kinects to track people's positions and their gestures, which has the benefits of a larger field of view and resolves the occlusion problem.

 ## How to run?

-For more information on steps 1 and 2, see [Kinect2Kit](https://github.com/cjw-charleswu/Kinect2Kit).
+You will need [Kinect2Kit](https://github.com/cjw-charleswu/Kinect2Kit) to complete steps 1 and 2.

 1. Run the Kinect2Kit server